liourej/CodeDroneDIY/README.md

 #### 2.1.2 Accelerometers

+** Flight modes involved **
+Only angle mode stabilization.

+** Output data **
+Acceleration on each axis

+** Computed data **
-When UAV is not moving, or it is moving at a constant speed, accelerometers measure gravity.
+Attitude angles are computed from accelerations: when UAV is not moving, or if it is moving at constant speed, accelerometers measure gravity, ie vertical acceleration.
-Angle between UAV and the horizon is computed by trigonometry.
+Angle between UAV and the gravity vector is computed by trigonometry.
 Be carefull, this measure is faulty when UAV accelerates.

+Exemple of pitch attitude angl ecomputation using accelerometers:
     _pos[0] = atan(accGyroRaw[1]/accGyroRaw[2]))*(180/PI);

 ## 2.2 Data merging: the complementary filter

+** Flight modes involved **
+Data mergin is only needed for angle mode stabilization: it is use to compute attitude angles.

+** Explanation **
 The gyroscope sensor drift.
 Accelerometers are not fast enougth, they are noizy, and they are usable only when the UAV is not moving, and when UAV receive only earth acceleration.